 • No fresh basil?
 Use 2 teaspoons dried basil.

 • If the sauce reduces too quickly (begins sticking to the pot), reduce heat to low for the remainder of the simmering time.

-• BONUS RECIPE: Chunky Marinara: Replace 3 1/2 cups (28 ounces) crushed tomatoes with diced tomatoes.
-This recipe is a great way to use up leftover or mealy tomatoes.
+• BONUS RECIPE: Chunky Marinara: Replace 1 large (28-ounce) can crushed tomatoes with the same amount of diced tomatoes.
+This recipe is also a great way to use up leftover or mealy tomatoes.
 Just chop ‘em up and throw ‘em in!

 • BONUS RECIPE: Pizza Sauce: Add 2 teaspoons dried oregano during Step 2.